PudreteDiablo/memorycard.js/README.md

 ### Client Side
-First, ensure to enable `temp` option in the [configuration](#configuration) unless you don't have problem if the player keep a *MemoryCard* data file in the disk drive (couldn't be a problem, 'cause you will set a custom file every time the game starts).
+First, ensure to enable `temp` option in the [configuration](#configuration) unless if you don't have problem if the player keep a *MemoryCard* data file in the disk drive (couldn't be a problem, 'cause you will set a custom file every time the game starts).

 **Tip:** Ensure to first load the *MemoryCard* data before enable save options in your game or all saved data will be saved in other *MemoryCard* file (lost data).